Aliases for LIN28A Gene

 GeneCards Summary for LIN28A Gene

 LIN28A (Lin-28 Homolog A) is a Protein Coding gene.
 Diseases associated with LIN28A include Embryonal Tumor With Multilayered Rosettes and Central Nervous System Primitive Neuroectodermal Neoplasm.
-Among its related pathways are Transcriptional regulation of pluripotent stem cells and Developmental Biology.
+Among its related pathways are Cardiac Progenitor Differentiation and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
 GO annotations related to this gene include nucleic acid binding and mRNA binding.
 An important paralog of this gene is LIN28B.

 UniProtKB/Swiss-Prot for LIN28A Gene